-China was infuriated when the Nobel committee awarded the prize to the 54-year-old literary critic, describing it as an attack on its political and legal system.
+China was infuriated when the 54-year-old literary critic won, describing the award as an attack on its political and legal system.
 Authorities have placed Liu's supporters, including his wife, Liu Xia, under house arrest to prevent anyone from picking up his prize.

-But ordinary viewers in China saw none of it.
-Both CNN and BBC TV channels went black at 8 p.m. local time for nearly an hour, exactly when the Oslo ceremony began.
+In China, both CNN and BBC TV channels went black at 8 p.m. local time for nearly an hour, exactly when the Oslo ceremony took place.
 Security outside Liu's Beijing apartment was heavy and several dozen journalists were herded by police to a cordoned-off area.

 In Washington, President Barack Obama said he regretted that Liu and his wife were not allowed to go to the ceremony as he and first lady Michelle Obama did when he won the peace prize last year.